romanolivera/slide-builder/README.md

 # Slide Builder

 A Next.js application for creating professional slides from Markdown content.
-Perfect for creating presentation slides with custom backgrounds and content images.
+Perfect for creating presentation slides with custom backgrounds, content images, and themes.
+Features comprehensive step-by-step instructions and full bilingual support (Spanish/English).

-## Features
+## ✨ Features

-- **Markdown Input**: Write slide content using simple Markdown syntax
+- **📝 Markdown Input**: Write slide content using simple Markdown syntax
-- **Auto-Parsing**: Automatically converts Markdown to structured slide data
+- **🔄 Auto-Parsing**: Automatically converts Markdown to structured slide data
-- **Custom Images**: Support for custom background and content images
+- **🖼️ Interactive Image Upload**: Click to add images to each slide with automatic conversion
+- **🎨 Theme Management**: Create and save custom themes with backgrounds and text colors
+- **🌍 Bilingual Support**: Full Spanish and English interface with easy language switching
+- **📋 Step-by-Step Instructions**: Comprehensive guide accessible via the instructions button
-- **Download**: Export individual slides as high-quality PNG images
+- **⬇️ Download**: Export individual slides or all slides as high-quality PNG images
-- **Responsive Design**: Works on desktop and mobile devices
+- **📱 Responsive Design**: Works on desktop and mobile devices
+- **⚙️ Settings Panel**: Easy access to theme management and customization

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites